cdl-geneseo/geneseo-dictionary/B/Brosef.md

 # Brosef

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brosef

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: Man; usually used as a joking way to say &quot;bro&quot;; &quot;Hey brosef what are you up to?&quot;